Idriss091/Datacamp_Group_project_2024/README.md

 ## Introduction

-Accurate forecasting of solar power output is essential for efficient energy management, optimal integration of renewable energy sources, and maintaining grid stability.
-Predicting solar power categories accurately can help energy providers plan better, minimize energy losses, and optimize resource allocation.
+Accurate forecasting of solar power output is essential for efficient energy management, optimal integration of renewable energy sources and maintaining grid stability.
+Predicting solar power categories accurately can help energy providers plan better, minimize energy losses and optimize resource allocation.

 The goal of this RAMP challenge is to develop a robust algorithm that accurately classifies solar energy output into distinct power generation categories based on historical sensor and inverter-level data from solar plants.